Mental Health Facilities Charleston, WV

 Counseling Connection

-Counseling Connection is one of mental health facilities in Charleston, West Virginia, located at 1021 Quarrier Street, Suite 414, 25301 zip code.
+Counseling Connection is a mental health facility in Charleston, WV, located at 1021 Quarrier Street, Suite 414, in the 25301 zip code.
 Counseling Connection provides outpatient treatment.
-Counseling Connection provides cognitive behavioral therapy, trauma therapy and group therapy to adults, children / adolescents and young adults.
-Counseling Connection also supports people with trauma, people requiring dual diagnosis treatment and patients with eating disorders.
-Additional services provided at Counseling Connection include family psychoeducation and case management.
+Counseling Connection provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Counseling Connection also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and military families.
+Some other services available at Counseling Connection include family psychoeducation and case management.

 Learn More